Your Car Jerks When Stopped at Light? Here is What To Do!

 Faulty Coil Pack

-If your car begins to jerk or shake when stopped at red lights, one possible cause could be a faulty coil pack.
-The coil pack is responsible for delivering power to the spark plugs which ignite the fuel in each cylinder of your engine.
+If your car jerks or shakes at red lights, a faulty coil pack could be the cause.
+The coil pack delivers power to spark plugs, igniting fuel in each engine cylinder.

-Over time, these packs can wear out and lose their efficiency, resulting in misfires and rough idling which can lead to jerking when stopped at red lights.
-If this is the case with your vehicle, then replacing the coil pack should resolve the issue quickly.
+Over time, packs can wear out and lose efficiency, causing misfires and rough idling.
+This can lead to jerking when stopped at red lights.
+If your vehicle experiences this, replacing the coil pack should quickly resolve the issue.

 Dirty Throttle Body

-Another common cause of jerking when stopping at red lights is a dirty throttle body.
-A throttle body is usually mounted between the air filter housing and the intake manifold of an internal combustion engine.
+Another cause of jerking at red lights is a dirty throttle body.
+It’s typically positioned between the air filter housing and the intake manifold of an internal combustion engine.
+This component regulates air flow by adjusting itself based on accelerator pedal pressure.

-Cleaning or replacing your throttle body should resolve this issue once and for all.
-The cost can vary greatly depending on the make and model of your car, and whether you are having the issue resolved by a professional mechanic.
-Cleaning throttle body cost from $200 to $300 and replacing it can cost between $400 and $600.
+Cleaning or replacing your throttle body should fix this issue for good.
+The cost can vary depending on your car’s make and model, and whether you have a professional mechanic resolve it.
+Cleaning the throttle body can cost $200 to $300, while replacing it can range from $400 to $600.

 How Often Should You Clean Throttle Body?